ZeDevGit/MERN-Book-Search-Engine/README.md

 ## Features
 - User can search for their favorite books using the search bar
 - User can login/logout and save the books that they find
-- Pulls from Google pages for book searches
+- Pulls from Google Books for book searches

 ## Mock-Up
 ![mern-demonstration](https://github.com/ZeDevGit/MERN-Book-Search-Engine/assets/42353819/87fbf3f3-77be-4f3a-b13a-af94956e2bd6)